 Upon successful completion of this course, the student should be able to define the critical components of an apparel technical package and its importance in the product development process.
 Students will use industry product lifecycle management software to develop a detailed apparel technical package.
 The class will use lecture, demonstration and hands on experience.
-3 hrs. lecture/wk.

-FASH 268 Field Study: The Market Center\ (3 Hours) Prerequisites: FASH 121.
+FASH 268 Field Study: The Market Center (3 Hours)

 Upon successful completion of this course, the student should be able to identify and distinguish between national, regional and local retail market centers.
 In addition, the student should be able to explain the importance of market centers, analyze the marketing mix of selected retailers and describe uses of fashion auxiliary services.
-This is a suggested course for the Fashion Merchandising program.
-3 hrs. lecture/wk.
-This course is typically taught in the spring semester.

-FASH 270 Apparel Product Development\ (3 Hours)
+FASH 270 Apparel Product Development (3 Hours)